ailgroup/sbrweb/README.md

 # sbrweb
 Connects to Sabre Web Services SOAP endpoints abd provides eaiser to use APIs.
+Project orbits around the "engine".

+## BM Engine
 Project is built around three core projects:

-1. BM Engine: `engine`
+1. srvc
-    * core set of packages handling all low-level sabre services interaction.
+    * core set of functionality for common SOAP and session management.
-1. BM Transmission: `transmission`
+1. hotelws
-    * higher-level APIs to faciliate interacting with the engine packages.
+    * implements many SOAP endpoints for the hotel portion of Sabre Web Services
-1. BM clients: `client`
+1. itin
-    * client specific integrations leveraging the transmission package.
+    * deals with Itinerary, PNR, Reservation, Cancelations, and Profiles.

+There is also a `sbrerr` package that standardizes and formats common errors related to HTTP, SOAP, and XML issues with Sabre Web Services.

-See the respective projects' README for more details.
+See the engine README for more details.

 ## Documentation